bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## ip_prefix

-`ip_prefix` specifies that the field value must be a valid IP (v4 or v6) prefix — for example, "192.168.0.0/16" or "2001:0DB8:ABCD:0012::0/64".The prefix must have all zeros for the unmasked bits.
-For example, "2001:0DB8:ABCD:0012::0/64" designates the left-most 64 bits for the prefix, and the remaining 64 bits must be zero.If the field value isn't a valid IP prefix, an error message will be generated.
+`ip_prefix` specifies that the field value must be a valid IP (v4 or v6) prefix — for example, "192.168.0.0/16" or "2001:0DB8:ABCD:0012::0/64".

+The prefix must have all zeros for the unmasked bits.
+For example, "2001:0DB8:ABCD:0012::0/64" designates the left-most 64 bits for the prefix, and the remaining 64 bits must be zero.

+If the field value isn't a valid IP prefix, an error message will be generated.

 ::: info string.ip_prefix example